ke-leung/liminalcity/README.md

 [Image description: Final iteration of the installation]

 # Conceptual Design

-The concept was inspired by Yayoi Kusama's Infinity Mirrors exhibit, where the participant is inserted into the installation and they become a medium for the creation of art.
+The concept was inspired by Yayoi Kusama's Infinity Mirrors exhibit, where the participant is inserted into the installation, and becomes a medium for the creation of art.
-Isometric drawings were drafted of a model city, including electronic components.
+Isometric drawings were drafted of a model city containing 5 buildings, each with unique designs and electrical components, such as ultrasonic, touch, or motion sensors, and RGB LEDs.

 ![building_overview](https://user-images.githubusercontent.com/55610111/134189472-c1601cb9-eeda-4bb8-980c-aadaf039a14a.jpg)